Frequently Asked Questions

 The holder of a lapsed license is not required to provide the Board with updated address information, and the Board does not forward license renewal forms or other information to lapsed licensees.
 There are no fees or CPE requirements attached to a lapsed license.
 However, the holder of a lapsed license may not perform public accounting services, or use the license designation or display a CPA certificate or PA license.

 A licensee who does not intend to perform public accounting services, but wishes to maintain a licensed status with the Board may elect to renew as “inactive”.
 This licensee will receive a renewal application and other information from the Board.
-Inactive licensees pay a renewal fee for inactive status, but are not required to report CPE.
+Inactive licensees pay a renewal fee for inactive status, and report 32 hours of CPE.
 An inactive licensee may not perform public accounting services, but may use the CPA or PA designation, so long as it is followed by the term “inactive” or “retired”.

 Both inactive and lapsed licensees are subject to civil penalties or other disciplinary action if they perform public accounting services or hold out as an active licensee while inactive or lapsed.
 Both may be reinstated to active status, although the requirements are somewhat different for each.